jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

   (b) guarantee to any person or body corporate, with or without security, advances made by any person or body corporate.

 ### 262 Investment of funds
-The Lotteries Commission may invest any of its funds in accordance with the provisions of the Trustee Act 1956 as to the investment of trust funds.
+The Lotteries Commission may invest any of its funds in accordance with the Trusts Act 2019.

 ### 263 Payment of profits
 (1) Except as provided in subsection (2), the Lotteries Commission must, at the intervals or times that the Minister may direct, consistent with the estimate of income and expenditure approved by the Minister under section 259, pay its profits into such account opened under section 286 as the Secretary directs.